Uterine Sarcoma: Hormone Therapy

 How hormone therapy works

 Estrogen and progesterone are the 2 main types of female hormones that affect uterine cancer.
 Different types of cancer cells respond differently to them.
-Your doctor may test samples of the cancer cells from your biopsy or surgery to see how they respond.
+Your healthcare provider may test samples of the cancer cells from your biopsy or surgery to see how they respond.
 Certain types of uterine sarcoma, such as endometrial stromal sarcoma (ESS), respond better to hormone therapy.
 ESS is cancer that starts in the stromal tissue.
 This tissue connects the lining of the uterus (endometrium) to the wall of the uterus.
 Hormone therapy can help shrink or kill the cancer.

 You may have hormone therapy: